up to the Lexington SCRABBLE® Club

 Players who are new to the club and tournament scene are granted free challenges (with no loss of turn) and no overtime penalties for their first few sessions at this club.
 A player may decline these potential aids.

 There is a sheet of paper employed to record all the games played at the club.
 The winner is expected to record the game by writing the winner's name, winner's score, loser's name, and loser's score.
 Ties too should be recorded - the responsibility is shared by the players.
 Anyone should feel free to add a newsworthy comment about a game, such as an unusually high number of bingos or a large single-turn score.
 This sheet is kept on the club table, where players sign in and pay their money.
-This table has the weekly news and sometimes other handouts.
+This table may have the weekly news and sometimes other handouts.
 There are copies of many old weekly news sheets for the taking.